Randomized Adversarial Style Perturbations for Domain Generalization: Proposed Approach

 \subsection{Background}

-\paragraph{Instance normalization and style} Recent studies on neural style transfer~\cite{huang2017arbitrary, ulyanov2016instance} discover that the style of an image can be captured by the instance-specific channel-wise mean and standard deviation.
-Instance Normalization (IN)~\cite{ulyanov2016instance} removes the effect of styles on images by normalizing features as follows:
+\paragraph{Instance normalization and style} Recent studies on neural style transfer~\cite{huang2017arbitrary, ulyanov2016instance} discover that the style of a feature can be captured by the instance-specific channel-wise mean and standard deviation.
+Instance Normalization (IN)~\cite{ulyanov2016instance} removes the effect of styles on features by normalizing features as follows: